EmmaGoodliffe/transcribe-stt/README.md

 ## To do

-- Simultaneously stream each file during `DistributedSTTStream.start()` to increase speed
 - Create development guide
 - Use docker
 - Document how to change to a WAV file programmatically